-Google counters bid by US to force sale of Chrome
+Google Counters Bid By US To Force Sale Of Chrome

-Google late Friday countered a US call to sell its chrome browser, suggesting a judge address antitrust concerns by barring the firm from making favorable treatment of its software a condition of licensing.
+San Francisco: google late Friday countered a US call to sell its chrome browser, suggesting a judge address antitrust concerns by barring the firm from making favourable treatment of its software a condition of licensing.

 Google filed a 12-page proposed order banning the internet giant from requiring favorable distribution or treatment of its software on mobile devices as a condition of licensing popular apps like Chrome, Play or Gemini.